 It’s pumpkin!
 How can you not LOVE that?
 When September rolls around, I find myself, like everyone else in the world, craving pumpkin in whatever form I can get it.
 And this recipe satisfies that hunger hankering.

-Salted caramel is added to the cream cheese icing for a new twist on an old classic.
+Salted caramel is added to the cream cheese filling for a new twist on an old classic.
 When you think a dessert just can’t get any better, well, add salted caramel sauce to it.

 This cake roll is my favorite gift for Christmas.
 I’ve made as many as 40 in one year.
 Once you get a system going, you can really crank them out.
 I have people commenting about how amazing the cake roll is, months after they received them.

-These freeze beautifully.
+A Pumpkin Cake Roll freezes beautifully.
 It makes having plenty on hand a cinch.
 People always tend to drop by unexpectedly around the holidays.
 It’s so easy to pull one of these out of the freezer, let thaw for a few minutes and serve a delicious holiday treat to your guests.
 Also, you will have something to give in case someone stops by with a gift to wish you a Merry Christmas.

 Mix the dry ingredients separate from the wet ones